Cardiac asthma

 Cardiac asthma is the medical condition of intermittent wheezing, coughing, and shortness of breath that is associated with underlying congestive heart failure (CHF).
 Symptoms of cardiac asthma are related to the heart's inability to effectively and efficiently pump blood in a CHF patient.
 This can lead to accumulation of fluid in and around the lungs (pulmonary congestion), disrupting the lung's ability to oxygenate blood.

 Cardiac asthma carries similar symptoms to bronchial asthma, but is differentiated by lacking inflammatory origin.
 Because of the similarity in symptoms, diagnosis of cardiac versus bronchial asthma relies on full cardiac workup and pulmonary function testing.

 Treatment is centered on improving cardiac function, maintaining blood oxygen saturation levels, and stabilizing total body water volume and distribution.

 Signs and symptoms

-The most common findings of cardiac asthma are the presence of wheeze, cough, or shortness of breath (predominantly occurring at night or when laying down) in a patient that possesses signs of congestive heart failure.
+The most common findings of cardiac asthma are the presence of wheeze, cough, or shortness of breath (predominantly occurring at night or when lying down) in a patient that possesses signs of congestive heart failure.

 Additional findings consist of production of frothy or watery sputum and presence of water in the lungs that can be heard via stethoscope.
 In severe cases, a patient can experience multiple night time episodes of breathlessness, changes in skin coloration, and episodes of bloody sputum.